Codaisseur/cooking-with-objects/README.md

 - Open the terminal
 - Run the pizzeria class with ruby `ruby pizzeria.rb`
 - Should display: `"Good day.
-What can I do for you?"`
+Welcome to our lovely restaurant"`

 ### 8. Save your progress